 Abby Johnson worked for Planned Parenthood, and she defected from the organization, and this movie is the story of her time with Planned Parenthood, primarily focusing on her realization that the babies being murdered in the womb were actual human lives.
 There is a powerful element as her convictions grew through markers along the way.
 There are portrayals of abortions that will have you squirming in your seat.
 In one scene Abby says to her husband “abortion is not pretty.”
 It is a baby being evacuated from the mother’s womb.
 It’s gritty and powerful and disturbing.

-There is a lot of Christian cliche’s and what I call the “cheesy-ness” of the religious themed movies.
+There are a lot of Christian cliche’s and what I call the “cheesy-ness” of the religious themed movies.
 You know, how everything turns out good in the end and even though there are some problems along the way, all ends well.
 For Abby Johnson, she came to see that the end of her time at Planned Parenthood also meant that she was complicit in the death of over 20,000 unborn children.
 This is real, and it’s a powerful scene that could have led to a perfect opportunity for a gospel presentation.
 While Abby is coming to the realization of her sins against God her husband says, “you need to apologize.”
 He goes on to say that God forgives and God loves her.
 While it is true God forgives, God’s love is not to love without conditions.
 It’s more than telling God, “I’m sorry.”
 While Abby appears to grieve does she grieve unto repentance and faith?

 I also found myself troubled by the behavior of Abby’s husband, Doug.
 He is unapologetically pro-life in the movie, but from a Christian perspective, he really does nothing other than disagree with Abby about her work at Planned Parenthood.
 Here we see this weird toggling between opinions about Christian religion, as the Johnson’s are shown in one scene attending a church service.
 True Christianity draws clear lines of distinction between tolerating willful sin and sinful behaviors.
 While Doug clearly shows love for Abby, is he really loving her by not confronting her with the reality that she is against what God has clearly declared sin?